-The human body has a natural pH level of 7.4, which means it is slightly more alkaline than acid.
+The Purpose of the DietThe human body has a natural pH level of 7.4, which means it is slightly more alkaline than acid.
 This is a good thing, as higher levels of acidity can be dangerous.
 The food you eat can either make your body more acid or alkaline.
 High-alkaline foods include whole grains, fruits, and veggies.
 High-acid foods include red meat, processed foods, and anything with sugar.
 By cutting high-sugar foods from your diet and eating primarily high-alkaline foods, the Alkaline Diet is intended to keep your body at a healthy pH level.

 How the Diet WorksThis is NOT intended to be a weight loss diet.
 Instead, it's a diet meant to promote better overall internal health.
 You essentially eat a lot of high-alkaline food (such as raw foods and whole grains), while limiting the amount of high-acid foods like sugar, coffee, and artificial foods.
 This won't help you to lose weight, but it can balance your pH levels, making it easier for your body to work properly.
 A healthy pH is the key to optimal organ function.

 The Harsh Truth